edisonpapers/lathrops-notes/1/README.md

 Music instruments controlledb by Jacquard tapes.
 Phono publishing houses Kept star Cos of actors & stage and produced for family use Kinetographic phonograms of whole Dramas & Operas— No theatres with actors in Vogue

 ==X=={description= "marginalia added by Lathrop"}.
-Artificial Wood formed of compressed chloro-Celluloser Chlorinized & asbestos fibre & Talc—with solvent boiledb <?>s & worked like wood■fibre disintegated by water under pressure.— Bricks made 6 times the present side & dried in large iron chambers rapidly with 50 pct of sand prevent shrinking■Cement used composed of a mixture of lime & Clay with Nitre producing intense local heat when in situ back fusingb surfaces together.
+Artificial Wood formed of compressed chloro-Celluloser Chlorinized & asbestos fibre & Talc—with solvent boiled==Detail?=={description="Lathrop underlined “boiled,” added the “?,” and drew a line to “Detail?” above. "} & worked like wood fibre disintegated by water under pressure.— Bricks made 6 times the present side & dried in large iron chambers rapidly with 50 pct of sand prevent shrinking Cement used composed of a mixture of lime & Clay with Nitre producing intense local heat when in situ back fusing surfaces together.
-Animal matter not used■fixation of nitrogen produced vegitable nitrogenous articles in Endless number so vegitable steaks etc RS
+Animal matter not used fixation of nitrogen produced vegitable nitrogenous articles in Endless number so vegitable steaks etc

 ==X=={description= "marginalia added by Lathrop"}.
-Artificial silk made from by _____ one of the Nitrogen Compounds squirted into a Vacuum—also by nitrocelluose squirted and into into fibre a continuously workedb Vacuous space, & subsequently reduced to Cellulose by Hot Sulphydrate of ammonia under pressure—
+Artificial silk made from by __ one of the Nitrogen Compounds squirted into a Vacuum—also by nitrocelluose squirted and into into fibre a continuously workedb Vacuous space, & subsequently reduced to Cellulose by Hot Sulphydrate of ammonia under pressure—

 .ve-media https://edisondigital.rutgers.edu/iiif/2/D9004AFW/manifest seq="31" right
-applies Electricity foot dia— dif quant sugar etc■artfcl Light
+applies Electricity foot dia— dif quant sugar etc artfcl Light

 ==X=={description= "marginalia added by Lathrop"}.
 Hypnotizg Machine— Cannon balls form cannot.
-Cannon prevent busting by 2nd Chamber outside to make Counter pressure Forts defenderb■solidb streams of water on 50▪000 lbs of pressure square inch with alternating current capable being thrown horizontally 1000 ft.— humanitarian unconscious—
+Cannon prevent busting by 2nd Chamber outside to make Counter pressure Forts defender  solid streams of water on 50,000 lbs of pressure square inch with alternating current capable being thrown horizontally 1000 ft.— humanitarian unconscious—
 Everything so efficient & deadly war obselete keept up for show— Panama—canal— work up ship RR biz—